Fly with the world's most trusted airlines

 British Airways Club Suite

 Each Club Suite features a fully enclosed seat with a closing door, a 6.5-foot flat bed, and direct aisle access from every position.
 Passengers sit in a 1-2-1 configuration, which means no climbing over another traveler at any point.
-Starlink Wi-Fi is additionally rolling out across the long-haul fleet throughout 2026.
-Round-trip fares typically range from $3,000 to $6,000 depending on departure city and season.
+Starlink Wi Fi is additionally rolling out across the long haul fleet throughout 2026.
+Round trip fares typically range from $3,000 to $6,000 depending on departure city and season.
 One important note: not every British Airways aircraft carries the Club Suite.
 Older Club World seats are still in service on some routes.
 Confirming the aircraft type before booking is therefore essential.
+Our British Airways business class review breaks down the Club Suite in detail.

 Virgin Atlantic Upper Class